percona/postgres/contrib/pg_tde/documentation/docs/functions.md

 Provider specific parameters differ for each implementation.
 Refer to the  respective subsection for details.

-!!! warning
-    Some provider specific parameters contain sensitive information, such as passwords. **Never** specify these directly, use the file paths instead.

 !!! note
     The updated provider must be able to retrieve the same principal keys as the original configuration.
     If the new configuration cannot access existing keys, encrypted data and backups will become unreadable.